johno/pixyll/_posts/2019-07-11-azure-blob-website.md

 ```
 At this point we've provisioned the CDN but now need to create an endpoint to
 manage within the CDN.
-We'll create an endpoint named azurepatterns and let it
+We'll create an endpoint named __azurepatterns__ and let it
-know we are pointing it at www.azurepatterns.com.
+know we are pointing it at *www.azurepatterns.com*.
 This will create an endpoint
 within the CDN called azurepatterns.azureedge.net

 Back at our registrar we will need to create a new CNAME record for our CDN